-Holiday Party planning season is here and we want to make sure you have all the important tips to plan your party.
+Holiday Party planning season is here.
+We want to make sure you have all the important holiday party tips to plan your party.
 I know it might seem early to start thinking about a holiday party when summer just ended.
 However, many corporations have already started planning their parties weeks ago.
 To avoid struggling to find a venue, concept, or idea for your holiday party, we wanted to offer these easy tips.

 Holiday Party Tips: